nemo0622/pokeemerald-expansion/README.md

     - Can Surf out from the Port of Sofos into the Sea of Ilios
         - Gyms 5-7 are on islands, game is sort of non-linear, with slight level increases further out and level scaling trainers/gym leaders
     - East of Sofos City lay the islands of Marmaro and Myrrini, based on Paros and Naxos respectively
+        - MapSec: Named the Asteri Sea, the "northern" section of the Sea of Ilios
         - Marmaro is an island with Marble quarries, many rock and fairy types
         - Myrrini is an island with a large, busy port and is covered in grape vines
             - Gym 5: Thyrsus, a Poison/Confusion themed gym leader